Setting Up a Wi-Fi Hotspot on Boot for Your Robot

 - A Linux-based system (tested on Ubuntu).
 Our Fetch robot has Ubuntu 18.04 installed.

-- NetworkManager installed (commonly pre-installed on Ubuntu).
+- NetworkManager installed (pre-installed on Ubuntu desktop editions).

 - A compatible Wi-Fi adapter connected to the robot.